Writing POV-Ray Support for NetBeans VIII - Implementing ViewService and its Actions

 lkp = Lookups.fixed(new Object[] {

-this, //project spec requires a project be in its own lookup
+this, //handy to expose a project in its own lookup

 state, //allow outside code to mark the project as needing saving